|Medical Examiner's Mystery Reading Challenge|

 Frequent Autopsy Questions (FAQ)

 - Partial names: When you say a victim has to be named does it have to be their full name?
 Can just a first or last name work?
-Either a first name or a last name is sufficient.
+Generally, either a first name or a last name is sufficient.
 That is enough to identify them throughout the story.
-Consider servants: I have a 1923 etiquette book, and it says household servants are addressed by first name, but butlers and chauffeurs are addressed by last name!
-Sometimes one name is combined with a title (Inspector Garfield, Aunt Dorothy).
-All good.
-Either a first or last name is fine. - RM
+See the table below of examples.

 - What deaths count?
 Any death in which you can cite a name and a cause of death.
 Here are some examples: